raccoongang/edx-platform/openedx/core/djangoapps/edx_global_analytics/README.md

 \*active student is a student whose last login datetime value is included in particular calendar periods (day, week or month).

-## Development details
+## Settings of application

-Platform's developer is able to configure `EdX global analytics` settings in `lms.env.json`.
+Platform's administrator (developer, devops) is able to configure `EdX global analytics` settings in `lms.env.json`.
 This settings already exist after default platform installation, developer just needs to change it.

 Settings context: